AJsimplydevelops/Data_Analytics-Excel/README.md

 # How is the dataset used to solve our business problem?
 We can predict the number of bike rentals (hourly and daily) based on previous data on environmental conditions and other variables.

-# Hour dataset numerical viarables
+# Hour dataset numerical and categorical viarables
 Description	Domain:
 dteday : date	date,

-season : season (1:winter, 2:spring, 3:summer, 4:fall)	categorical
+season : season (1:winter, 2:spring, 3:summer, 4:fall).	categorical

-yr : year (0: 2011, 1:2012)	categorical
+yr : year (0: 2011, 1:2012).	categorical

-mnth : month ( 1 to 12)	categorical
+mnth : month ( 1 to 12).	categorical

 holiday : weather day is holiday or not	categorical

-weekday : day of the week	categorical
+weekday : day of the week.	categorical

 workingday : if day is neither weekend nor holiday is 1, otherwise is 0.	categorical